Bruce George Peter Lee

-Peter Tredget (born Peter George Dinsdale 31 July 1960), formerly Bruce George Peter Lee, is a British serial killer, arsonist and mass murderer.
+Peter Tredget (born Peter George Dinsdale; 31 July 1960), formerly Bruce George Peter Lee, is a British serial killer and arsonist.
 He confessed to a total of 11 acts of arson, pleading guilty to 26 counts of manslaughter.
-14 of these were overturned in two separate appeals.
-Lee was sentenced to indefinite secure hospital detention in 1981, and remains detained as of February 2022.
+Fourteen of these were overturned in two separate appeals.
+Lee was sentenced to indefinite secure hospital detention in 1981 and remains detained as of February 2022.

 Biography

 Early life

-Lee was born as Peter George Dinsdale in Manchester, the son of a prostitute, Lee was brought up in children's homes and suffered from epilepsy and congenital spastic hemiplegia in his right limbs, which left him with a limp in his right leg and a compulsion to hold his right arm across his chest.
+Lee was born as Peter George Dinsdale in Manchester, the son of a sex worker.
+Lee was brought up in children's homes and suffered from epilepsy and congenital spastic hemiplegia in his right limbs, which left him with a limp in his right leg and a compulsion to hold his right arm across his chest.
 As an adult, he worked as a labourer and was known locally as "daft Peter".
 In 1979, his mother remarried a man surnamed Lee.
 That same year, Dinsdale changed his name by deed poll to Bruce, partly in homage to the actor Bruce Lee.
 Following a further name change he now goes by Peter Tredget.